Answered By: Laura Marek Last Updated: Aug 09, 2018 Views: 386

 Once the issue is "open" you can scroll through and look at the articles that published in that issue.
 To access an article, click on PDF Full Text

 This is just one example.
-If you are having difficult finding a periodical or article, contact us.
+If you are having difficult finding a periodical or article, contact the PG Library.